backdrop-contrib/security_review/README.md

 # Security Review

-Security Review automates checking many of the configuration errors that lead to an insecure Drupal site and looks for existing vulnerabilities and attack attempts.
+Security Review automates checking many of the configuration errors that lead to an insecure Backdrop site and looks for existing vulnerabilities and attack attempts.

-The primary goal of the module is to elevate your awareness of the importance of securing your Drupal site.
+The primary goal of the module is to elevate your awareness of the importance of securing your Backdrop site.
 The results of some checks may be incorrect depending on unique factors, this module does not make your site more secure.
 You should use the results of the checklist and its resources to manually secure your site.

-Refer to the support section below if you are interested in securing your Drupal site.
+Refer to the support section below if you are interested in securing your Backdrop site.

 ## Installation

-Place the security_review directory and its contents under sites/all/modules or under an appropriate sites/ directory if you are using Drupal's multisite capabilities.
+Place the security_review directory and its contents under sites/all/modules or under an appropriate sites/ directory if you are using Backdrop's multisite capabilities.

 Enable the module at Administer >> Modules and refer to the following sections